 “Baker’s got a point,” Guardineer said.
 “I’m kind of curious myself.”

 “All I know is that the fate of millions rests in our hands,” Christman told the two men.
-“I wish I could tell you more, but I was told that our mission is so important that they could risk the Nazis finding out.
+“I wish I could tell you more, but I was told that our mission is so important that they couldn’t risk the Nazis finding out.
 Sorry.”

 “Oh, well,” Baker shrugged.
 “Let’s get this over with and go home.”